explosivegaming/FactorioSoftmodManager/README.md

 __Options:__
 * -y, --yes-all: this will skip all questions and use the default values
 * -n, --module-name \<name>: the value that will be used for the name, if emited then promt will be given.
-* -m, --module \<name>: when loaded in game it can be asscessed by this name, if Scenario or Collection acts as a type defination
 * -t, --type \<type>: can be once of Scenario, Collection or Module and the script may also accept Submodule but it is advised not to do this
 * -v, --module-version \<version>: the value that will be used for the version, must be X.Y.Z
 * -u, --url \<url>: the url that will be used for the download location of the module, not required for Scenario type